asciibene/phpbbs/README.md

 # About the name
-You shouldnt interpret the title of this website as "A wiki pertaining to php".
+You shouldnt interpret the title of this website as "A bbs pertaining to php".
 Its simply called like that because originally I was wanting to program a framework for making wikis in PHP...
 However over time this idea got less and less appealing to me, I realised I wanted to make something more social than a wiki.
-Maybe something in between a wiki and a bulletin board?
+Maybe something *inbetween a wiki and a bulletin board*?

-Maybe the proper name would have been along the lines of "PhpBBS" but a name is just a name, after all.
+While in the end there are many features that a Wiki would have (Everyone can edit pages etc) the initial goal that I had of programming a wiki software from scratch has vanished.

+# So what is it all about?
+This project will keep evolving for as long as I can make it evolve, adding new features that may or may not be related to it's original roots as a Wiki software.
+For now you can register, make posts and comment on posts.

-# Style and emphasis inside texts
+# Style and emphasis inside pages

 You can use a form of markup to lightly style ypur texts.